What Is Secondary Storage?

 It is still very important that all of this data is still accessible when needed, but often cost-effective devices—either a little bit older or with limited storage services—are used.
 Usually secondary storage is based on “mass storage devices” for these use cases:

 - Cold data

-- Data with long retention requirements that is still needed online
+- Long-term storage: data with long retention requirements that is still needed online

 - Online archiving/backups

 - File storage; offsite storage (e.g. for disaster recovery, which can also be in the cloud)